AsaAsgeirs/JS-in-Browser---Common-Web-APIs/README.md

 To Do List:
   * The Date is at the top of the list.  new Date ()

-  * Add item to the list at the bottom of the form.
-It will be stored in the browser, even if the browser is refreshed.
+  * Add a new item to the list at the bottom of the form.
+The item will be stored in the browser, even if the browser is refreshed.
 It is stored using localStorage API, which stores the infromation in the user's browser.

   * Click Check-circle for the item that you have finished and the circle will get a green check mark but it will not disappear from the list